airspot-dev/krules/OVERVIEW.md

 The source is the bucket on which the file is uploaded because the presence of a new file on the bucket can be intended as an event (the type of of the event is the _finalization_ of a write operation).
 The subject, however, is the file itself.

-In the specific case, we assumed to use a GCP bucket where an [already made source](https://github.com/google/knative-gcp/blob/master/docs/examples/cloudstoragesource/README.md) implementation allows us to have a complete abstraction on the bucket and all the stuffs needed to get the event into our rulesset.
+In the specific case, we assumed to use a GCP bucket where an [already made source](https://github.com/google/knative-gcp/blob/master/docs/examples/cloudstoragesource/README.md) implementation allows us to have a complete abstraction on the bucket and all the stuffs needed to get the event into our ruleset.

 Once the event has been produced we intercept it in a rule, where, after downloading the file, for each line it contains, a new event addressed to each device (the new **subject**) of **type** _onboard-device_ will be emitted.
-Some other one or more rule, in the same or another rulesset, will be able to catch that new event activating his own logic (maybe a notification to another system or the effective registration inside the IoT middleware's device manager)
+Some other one or more rule, in the same or another ruleset, will be able to catch that new event activating his own logic (maybe a notification to another system or the effective registration inside the IoT middleware's device manager)

 Let’s see it

-The following is the data structure defining rules and it is loaded at the startup of the rulesset container.
+The following is the data structure defining rules and it is loaded at the startup of the ruleset container.

 ```python
 rulesdata = [